-This fresh and easy to prepare "gazpacho" is delicious and refreshing during summer season.
-We've prepared it recently during one of our Cooking Classes and served it in small glasses, decorated with mint leaves, as a creamy appetizer while we were preparing the rest of the recipes together.
-It does not require cooking and the texture can be varied to your desire, from creamy — to serve as a french style appetizer "verrine" like we did — to a more diluted smoothie texture to drink on the go as a quick lunch on those days that you have to speed up your lunch time a little to cope with a busy urban lifestyle.
+This fresh and easy to prepare "gazpacho" is delicious and refreshing on hot days.
+I love serving it in small glasses, garnished with mint leaves, as a creamy appetizer while preparing the rest of the recipes for a dinner.
+It does not require cooking and the texture can be varied to your desire, from creamy — to serve as a french style appetizer "verrine" like I do — to a more diluted smoothie texture to drink on the go as a quick lunch on days that you have to speed up your lunch time a little to cope with a busy day.

 1 small Haas avocado

 2 cucumbers, peeled and seeds removed

 1/4 of a small onion (adjust portion to your taste)

 a small pinch of cayenne pepper (optional)

 a little bit of water (to be adjusted according to desired texture)

 You can also add 1/4 cup of chopped cilantro, parsley or fresh mint leaves as desired for enhanced flavor and the health properties of these herbs.